 - Assemble: Spread a little goat cheese mixture on each bruschetta and top with a peach wedge.
 Garnish with a few basil ribbons, then drizzle with honey, and sprinkle with cracked pepper.

 - It’s really nice to serve when the goat cheese is still a touch warm.

 - Serve on a white platter, or a rustic cutting board.

-- Note: To infuse honey, place a cup or so of honey in a small pot on the stove, add a few sprigs of rosemary ( or thyme, sage, or lavender) and warm on medium heat.
-Once it comes to a gentle simmer, add a couple teaspoons of water, gently stir, turn heat off and let the herbs marinate in the honey, at room temp for a few hours, or overnight.
+To infuse honey, place a cup or so of honey in a small pot on the stove, add a few sprigs of rosemary ( or thyme, sage, or lavender) and gently warm on low heat- do not boil, just warm to where it is easy mixable.
+Add 1 tablespoons of water, gently stir, turn heat off and let the herbs marinate in the honey, at room temp for a few hours, or overnight.
 Place in a squeezy bottle.
-Once cooled, if honey seems to thick, rewarm and stir in little more water.
+Once cooled, if honey seems too thick, rewarm and stir in little more water.

 - Sugar: 4.7 g

 Keywords: peach Bruschetta, peach appetizer, peach crostini, peach bruschetta recipe,